asifinet/Angular-JS-RESTfull-Java-App/README.md

-Java CRUD based RESTfull Web Server API and Web Service Client have been developed to provide the client software an ability to retrive,Maniuplate e.g INSERT,UPDATE, DELETE , Query the company and owner related data stored on the MySQL database server through the RESTfull Web Service end-points, which they may be located somewhere in remote location.
+Java CRUD based RESTfull Web Server API and Web Service Client have been developed to provide the client software an ability to retrive,Maniuplate e.g INSERT,UPDATE, DELETE , Query the company and owner related data stored on the MySQL database server through the use of RESTfull Web Service end-points architecture style, which they may be located somewhere in remote location.

 		TOC